 When we serve as lay leaders, we realize that our life experiences are an important part of what we bring to the table.
 Again, the good, the bad and the sacred all have influenced our current trajectory in our spiritual journey.

 We also realize that both our strengths and weaknesses play an important role in how we serve others.
-Thus, I truly appreciated Sister Woods authenticity on how she’d had struggles with her faith in the past.
-What was additionally very heartwarming, was her Bishops’ support and counsel that helped her navigate her best next steps as she served the sisters in her ward.
+Thus, I truly appreciated Sister Woolfs authenticity on how she’d had struggles with her faith in the past.
+What was additionally very heartwarming, was her bishops’ support and counsel that helped her navigate her best next steps as she served the sisters in her ward.
 She, like all of us, are often very aware of our weaknesses and it is beneficial if we strive to find counselors who have specific strengths to help balance things out.

 Additionally, seeking to find mentors to lend support is also a valuable resource.
-In the podcast we learned of a mentor who offered wisdom that aligned with Sister Wood’s unique challenges, and offered insights into sustaining faith.
+In the podcast we learned of a mentor who offered wisdom that aligned with Sister Woolf’s unique challenges, and offered insights into sustaining faith.

 Revolutionary Inspiration

-Because Sister Wood made a huge effort to get to know every sister in her ward, she and her counselors were able to approach ministering in a very unique and innovative way.
+Because Sister Woolf made a huge effort to get to know every sister in her ward, she and her counselors were able to approach ministering in a very unique and innovative way.
 It resulted in tailoring assignments in ways that fostered deeper, more individualized care.

 In regard to making ministering assignments, the general handbook states: